SELMA-project/docker-spaces/README.md

 # Experimental

-* Experimental DockerSpaces-NG version supporting complete frontend pipelines is available as docker image.
-This docker images besides DockerSpaces includes also a web-server (PiniTree server) from where the initial frontend webpage is loaded.
+Experimental DockerSpaces-NG version supporting complete frontend pipelines is available as docker image.
+This docker image besides DockerSpaces includes also a web-server (PiniTree server) from where the initial frontend webpage is loaded.

 To test, run: